santos2408/where-in-the-world-app/README.md

 # .

-This template should help get you started developing with Vue 3 in Vite.
+This template ashould help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup